 gingko leaf design motif kitchen tea towel

-Gingko Leaf Design in Japan: A Timeless Journey through Symbolism and Artistry
+Ginkgo Leaf Design in Japan: A Timeless Journey Through Symbolism and Artistry

 Introduction: